Adaptive Information Bottleneck Guided Joint Source and Channel Coding for Image Transmission: Introduction

 \section{Introduction}

-Shannon's information theorem lays the foundation of communications.
-In particular, based on Shannon's theorem, it is optimal to separate the source compression and the channel error correction for a memoryless communication channel if the latency, complexity, and code length are not constrained\cite{shannon1948mathematical}.
-However, the separate source channel coding (SSCC) is subject to several practical limitations.
-First, the infinite code length is impossible in practice, and SSCC becomes sub-optimal in this situation.
-In addition, to achieve theoretically optimal performance, maximum likelihood detection must be used, which is in general NP-hard\cite{berlekamp1978inherent}.
-This puts forward high requirements for computation complexity, and may lead to unacceptable latency.
-Furthermore, the future sixth generation (6G) network will connect trillion-level devices and require 10 to 1000 times higher data capacity\cite{yang20196g}.
-In addition, 6G should support a wide range of services and applications, such as ugmented reality, medical imaging and autonomous vehicles, which has strict latency requirement\cite{letaief2019roadmap}.
-Therefore, SSCC is hard to meet the requirements of 6G.
+Shannon's information theory has laid the foundations of modern communication systems.
+In particular, according to Shannon's information theory, separate source and channel coding (SSCC) is optimal for a memoryless source and channel when the latency, complexity, and code length are not constrained\cite{shannon1948mathematical}.
+However, SSCC has several practical limitations.
+First, the theory is based on the assumption of potentially infinite code lengths, which are impossible in practice, and SSCC is suboptimal for finite code lengths.
+Also, to achieve theoretically optimal performance, maximum likelihood detection methods must be used, which can be, in general, NP-hard\cite{berlekamp1978inherent}, thus introducing very high computational complexity and leading to unacceptable latency.
+Furthermore, the envisioned sixth generation (6G) of wireless networks are expected to connect trillion-level devices and require 10 to 1000 times higher rates\cite{saad2019vision}.
+In addition, it is thought that 6G will support a wide range of services and applications\cite{9782523}, such as ugmented reality, medical imaging and autonomous vehicles\cite{chafii2022ten,9583918}, which have strict latency requirement\cite{9700645,9200631,wan2022road,chen2021distributed}.
+Therefore, SSCC may not be able to meet the requirements of 6G.